 In 793 AD, the Vikings began their invasion of the British Isles.
 Starting with the coastal monastery of Lindisfarne on the northeast coast of England, the Norsemen from Scandinavia raided a series of Christian monasteries, which once again put a halt to vine growing and winemaking skills’ development.

 King Alfred, who defeated the armies of the Norse monarch of East Anglia, Guthrum, at the Battle of Edington in May 878 AD, helped re-establish Christianity, which encouraged the revival of viticulture.
 Vineyards were once again attached to monasteries, particularly in the West Country and south-central regions.

-With the Norman Invasion in the 11th century, a concise record of life in the Middle Ages was written through the Doomsday Book.
-It records between 42-46 vineyards in England, only about a tenth of which were attached to monasteries.
+During the Norman Invasion in the 11th century, led by William the Conqueror, a concise record of life in the Middle Ages was recorded in the Domesday Book.
+It records 42 vineyards in England, twelve of which were attached to monasteries.

 Eighteenth & Nineteenth Century

 In the late 18th and early 19th centuries, some noblemen and botanists experimented with wine production.
 Among them was Hon Charles Hamilton in his estate at Painshill Place, Cobham, Surrey and the great botanist John Tradescant in Lord Salisbury’s estate in Hertfordshire.
 Unfortunately, despite the enthusiasm of their owners, the uncertainty of the climate took its toll, and many vineyards were eventually abandoned.

 In 1860, under Lord Palmerston, the government supported free trade and reduced the tax on imported wines by 83%.
 English wine was therefore outcompeted by superior wines from France, Spain, Italy, and Germany that could be sold at a lower cost to English customers.